 All life insurance policies are designed to pay a benefit when someone dies.
 The two most common types of life insurance are Term and Whole (or Permanent) policies.

 Term Insurance is usually the most affordable type of coverage.
 The term of the policy usually lasts between 1 and 30 years and pays only if a death occurs during the policy term.
 Most term policies have no other benefit provisions.
 Term policies can be level term which means the death benefit will remain the same throughout the duration of the policy, or they can be decreasing term which mean the death benefit drops over the course of the policy's term.
 When the policy term ends, you may or may not qualify for new coverage based on your health, and based on your age, the cost of the premium may be too high to be affordable.

 The advantage of Whole or Permanent Insurance is the death benefit and premium will usually remain the same during the duration of the policy.
 These policies can also build cash value which may be withdrawn or loaned similar to a savings account.

-Our agents at Rosenwinkel Insurance can guide you through the different types of Indiana life insurance policies available and help you chose the policy that will best fulfill your unique needs and goals.
+Our agents at Rosenwinkel Insurance can guide you through the different types of Indiana and Illinois life insurance policies available and help you chose the policy that will best fulfill your unique needs and goals.